Monopoly Here and Now (video game): Commercial performance

 The game was reported to be within the AppStore list of Top 100 downloads on December 2, 2009, December 9, 2009, December 11, 2009, December 13, 2009, December 15, 2009, and February 10, 2010.
 The game was among the top ten of Pogo.com games, in terms of worldwide visitors and minutes played.

 Critical reception

-Levi Buchanan of IGN wrote about the 2006 version developed by Glu Mobile, that the game's cosmetic changes from the original were "fun", but he didn't see a concrete reason for choosing this version over the classic edition.
+Levi Buchanan of IGN wrote about the 2006 version developed by Glu Mobile, that the game's cosmetic changes from the original were "fun", but he did not see a concrete reason for choosing this version over the classic edition.
 George Roush from IGN commented that the game was good, despite the disappointing AI and die physics.
-Slide To Play thought the game was a "solid" adaption of the board game, and thought it was a "bargain" considering the low price tag.
+Slide To Play thought the game was a "solid" adaptation of the board game, and thought it was a "bargain" considering the low price tag.
 Gadget Review thought the game was a "waste of money".
 148Apps disliked the auto-auction feature, though liked the game's customisability.